Scaling strategy

 • Partner with programs already delivering seed to low-income

-• Biofortify farmers' favorite seeds and newer high-yielding varieties
+• Biofortify farmers' favorite seeds and newer high-yielding varieties.

-• Support companies with production, marketing, and
+• Support partners with production, marketing, and monitoring.

 Gene Editing

-• Developing non-GMO edits that improve nutrition without reducing yield
+• Developing non-GMO edits that improve nutrition without reducing yield.